 Most people fully recover, but others may have residual symptoms, or permanent or disabling problems.

-Your doctor will ask about your symptoms and medical history.
-A physical will be done.
+You will be asked ask about your symptoms and medical history.
+A physical exam will be done.

 Tests may include: